 You have the right to ask for all the information we have about you – this is called a Subject Access Request (SAR).
-When we receive a request from you, we must give you access to everything we’ve recorded about you unless certain circumstances apply.
+When we receive a request from you, we must give you access to everything we have recorded about you, unless certain circumstances apply.
 For example, we can’t let you see any parts of your record which contain:

 - Confidential information about other people; or

 - Data a professional thinks will cause serious harm to you or someone else’s physical or mental well-being; or

 - Information that may stop prevention or detection of a crime.

 The right to access applies to personal information that is in both paper and electronic records.